martinResearch/sketcher/README.md

 ## TODO

+* add polygon tool beside free drawing, where the user click on the polygon corners
 * add the possibility to undo the last actions.
 * add colinear line segments constraints.
 * use a smaller tolerance for the point-on-line constraint detection.